Overfitting vs Underfitting: The Ultimate Guide to Mastering Perfect Model Balance

 print(f"Best validation score: {gb_model.best_score_:.4f}")

-For deep learning models, these techniques help prevent overfitting:
+For deep learning projects, I’ve found these techniques indispensable:

 from tensorflow.keras.models import Sequential